pehyichin/NovaDash-Churn-Analysis/README.md

 *Figure 1: NovaDash Churn Analysis Dashboard*

+> 22% overall churn rate — 110 customers lost, representing $2.76M in annual recurring revenue.**
-- DevTools has the highest churn rate (31%), particularly among event (43.5%) and ad-acquired accounts (38.5%).
+- **DevTools has the highest churn rate at 31%**, particularly among event (43%) and ad-acquired accounts (38%).
-- Nearly half of churn occurs within the first 90 days.
+- **46.7% of churn occurs within the first 90 days** — indicating an onboarding and activation gap.
-- Only 75 provided a reason code (68%), 35 left without providing any feedback.
-- Budget, features, support each account for 21.3% of churn reasons.
+- **No single churn driver dominates** — budget, features, and support each account for 21% of churned accounts with a recorded reason.
-- Of those 28 DevTools accounts, 25% cited missing features and 21.4% cited support-related issues.
-- 21.3% of churned accounts upgraded within 90 days preceding churn, with most belonging to customers under 90 days tenure.
+- **33% of churned accounts made a subscription change in the 90 days before leaving** — more upgraded (21%) than downgraded (12%), suggesting unmet product expectations rather than budget constraints.
-- 80% of subscription changes among long-tenure churners were downgrades.
+- **80% of subscription changes among long-tenure churners were downgrades** — a leading indicator of impending cancellation.
-- DevTools contributes the highest total revenue loss at $61K.
+- **DevTools accounts for the largest absolute revenue loss at $61K** — a volume problem.
+- **Each Cybersecurity churn costs $2.6K** — the highest of any industry, making it a value problem.
-- Cybersecurity accounts generate the highest MRR loss per churned account ($2.6K).
+- **Long-tenure accounts (365+ days) carry the highest revenue loss rate at 36.1%** — each departure carries disproportionate individual impact.
-- Accounts churning after 365+ days contribute the highest loss rate but relatively lower absolute churn volume.
-- Of 26 reactivated accounts, 88.5% remain retained after returning.
+- **88.5% of reactivated accounts remain retained** — win-back efforts show strong potential.

 ## Recommendations